 This is an ancient page about Gnucash's code size.

 It can often be quite interesting to study the source code metrics behind a software development project.
-Not a surprising interest: its accounting afterall.
+Not a surprising interest: it is accounting afterall.
 GnuCash has grown, over the years, from a small handy electronic checkbook to a rather large and multi-featured desktop app.

 GnuCash currently consists of over a third of a million lines of code spread over more than a thousand files.
 It has been translated into twenty-three languages and credits over 139 authors and contributors.